Program overview

 Mayo Clinic's campus in Rochester, Minnesota, includes an extensive outpatient complex, Mayo Clinic Hospital — Rochester, and substantial research and education facilities.
 This Mayo Clinic site is among the largest, most advanced medical centers in the world.

 Primarily, education for this internship is conducted at Mayo Clinic Hospital, Saint Marys Campus, a 1,265-bed facility that was founded in 1889.
 Within the Saint Marys Campus is the 148-bed Mayo Eugenio Litta Children's Hospital.
-Interns also have rotations at Mayo Clinic outpatient facilities and Mayo Clinic Hospital, Methodist Campus.
+Learners also have rotations at Mayo Clinic outpatient facilities and Mayo Clinic Hospital, Methodist Campus.

 Faculty